Accreditation System for Public Postsecondary Career and Technical Education

-The Pennsylvania State Board for Vocational Technical Education is recognized by the United States Department of Education as an authority for the approval of public postsecondary vocational education (PPVE) institutions and programs offered at career and technical education institutions that are not offered for college credit.
-This recognition establishes the State Board as the accrediting body for 3PVE in Pennsylvania.
+The Pennsylvania State Board for Career and Technical Education is recognized by the United States Department of Education as an authority for the approval of public postsecondary career and technical education (PPCTE) institutions and programs offered at career and technical education institutions that are not offered for college credit.
+This recognition establishes the State Board as the accrediting body for PPCTE in Pennsylvania.
 It further requires the State Board to establish policies and standards pertaining to the accreditation process.

 In response to its mission to lead and serve the educational community to enable each individual to grow into an inspired, productive, and fulfilled lifelong learner, the Pennsylvania Department of Education (PDE) is accrediting postsecondary institutions and programs in the commonwealth whose programs equal or exceed 300 instructional hours, have credentialed instructors, and are administered separately from the secondary programs.